ashika1jain/RuleGuard/data/raw/academic_regulations.md

 When a rule requires approval from a department, examination office, academic committee, or other authority, the request must be submitted through the process prescribed for that authority.
 Approval by an unauthorised individual does not automatically satisfy a rule requiring approval from a specified authority.

-Where two provisions appear to apply to the same situation, the provisions should be presented together to the decision-maker rather than silently choosing one.
-The purpose of this corpus is specifically to test whether a retrieval system can expose such conflicts.
+Where two provisions appear to apply to the same situation, both provisions should be considered by the relevant decision-maker before determining the applicable rule.

 ### 11. Exceptional Circumstances